HazenBabcock/opensdraw/docs/source/animation.rst

 Animation Example
 =================

-How to create animations using OpenLDraw.
+How to create animations using OpenSDraw.
 Useful ideas about how to configure LDView for this purpose can be found `here <http://www.holly-wood.it/ldview-en.html>`_.

 Step 1
 ------